vivek-s/vivek-s.com/_notes/Engineering/fluid_mechanics/Discharge Coefficient.md

 up: [[Fluid Mechanics]]

-## Incompressible flow
+## 1. Incompressible flow
 Discharge coefficient of  a nozzle or a valve is the ratio of actual discharge to ideal discharge.
+For incompressible flow it can be expressed as
 >
 $$Q = C_dA_t\left[\frac{2(p_1-p_2)}{\rho(1-\beta^4)}\right]^{1/2}$$